 This seminar will provide an historical overview of various schools of ecological and economic thought, and present the principles uniting ecology with economics.
 Students will use a case study approach to analyze economic policies constrained by ecological reality, including economic growth theory and policy as it pertains to issues of societal and ecological sustainability.
-This course does not include a laboratory. (on demand)
+(Fall)